 Ronja Savolainen.
 Andrea Dalen.
 Jenni Hiirikoski.
 Pernilla Winberg.
 Fanny Rask.
 Lovisa Berndtsson.
 Sara Grahn.

 Eveliina Suonpää.
 Players throughout the league loaned their voices to the movement.
 In neighboring Finland, Kiekko-Espoo defender Minttu Tuominen did the equal, the only Naisten Liiga participant (to the first-class of my information) to achieve this.
-It’s vital to be aware that the #ForTheGame social media posts from European players in Finland and Sweden aren’t declaring an upcoming labor stoppage of their respective leagues.
+Knowing that the #ForTheGame social media posts from European players in Finland and Sweden aren’t declaring an upcoming labor stoppage of their respective leagues is vital.
 Many of the most well-known names to put up — like Hiirikoski, Grahn, and Tuominen — are already signed for next season.
 The list is going on.

 AIK ahead Frida Ekdahl described her selection to post to The Ice Garden:

 “I felt it changed into vital to expose team spirit for the sport of women’s hockey.
-Because even though we come from specific countries, even continents, and feature exclusive preconditions, we all want the identical thing; to be time-honored in a ‘guys’ game’ and that women someday will have equal opportunities as a male hockey participant on the highest degree, regardless of country.
+Because even though we come from specific countries and continents and feature exclusive preconditions, we all want the identical thing: to be time-honored in a ‘guys’ game’ and that women someday have equal opportunities as male hockey participants in the highest degree, regardless of country.
 Team Sweden head coach Ylva Martinsen

-Herself a former SDHL defender, and Damkronorna Olympian, also took observe.
-“I assume this is a rely on such a lot of within the sport, who fought so long for a change for the higher.
+She is a former SDHL defender and Damkronorna Olympian who also took an observation.
+“I assume this relies on a lot of within people in the sport who fought so long for a change for the higher.
 For me, the information of the movement is important even though I coach a countrywide crew,” she instructed The Ice Garden.

 The Issues

 Inequality in girls’ hockey is as old as the game itself, and parallels run effortlessly between Europe and North America.
-Players inside the SDHL and the Naisten Liiga aren’t capable of financially assist themselves with hockey on my own.
+Players inside the SDHL and the Naisten Liiga cannot financially assist themselves with hockey independently.
 Some are college students, others work as graphic designers, nurses, Air Force service participants, and crew General Managers, to name just a few.

-Conditions, sources, and reimbursement in which it’s to be had range from group to team in both leagues.
+Conditions, sources, and reimbursements range from group to team in both leagues.
 Luleå Hockey/MSSK, one of the finest-run ladies’ groups in the sport, established pay for all their senior gamers last season instead of paying only some as they have been before.
-It’s nevertheless now not a dwelling salary, but sufficient to allow the team to reduce their activity loads and train during the day instead of at night time after a workday.
+It’s nevertheless not a dweg salary, but sufficient to allow the team to reduce their activity loads and train during the day instead of at night time after a day.
 This, sadly, is the exception as opposed to the rule.
-There’s certainly insufficient funding in ladies’ hockey, and the financial burden of bridging that hole often falls on players.
+Insufficient funding in ladies’ hockey and the financial burden of bridging that hole often falls on players.

 Which sucks.
 A lot.

-The pay-to-play structure is still in place in many locations throughout Finland; a few groups are working to mitigate it as a great deal as possible.
-However, the price remains genuine trouble for even us of a’s maximum elite players.
+The pay-to-play Structure is still in place in many locations throughout Finland; a few groups are working to mitigate it as much as possible.
+However, the price remains a genuine trouble for even the most elite players.
 The difficulty has sent several of Finland’s excellent players overseas, mainly to Sweden: out of 23 players rostered at the 2019 IIHF Women’s World Championships, 10 play their club hockey in the DHL.

 There’s also the difficulty of insurance.
-Naisten Liiga players pay for his or her personal coverage.
+Naisten Liiga players pay for their coverage.
 However, the Finnish federation deals in an area with one particular corporation to get them a completely reduced fee for hockey.
 Over inside the SDHL, communications director Angelica Lindeberg instructed The Ice Garden: “At the moment, the gamers don’t receive any insurance via the league.
-However, it is one among many things we’re working with to set up.
+However, it is among many that are working on setting different Structures.

-Both the SDHL and the Naisten Liiga are administered using their respective national federations, and the Swedish Ice Hockey Association lately prolonged its agreement with the SDHL via 2023.
-Neither USA Hockey nor Hockey Canada has (or had) any role in strolling the NWHL or the CWHL.
+Both the SDHL and the Naisten Liiga are administered by their respective national federations, and the Swedish Ice Hockey Association recently extended its agreement with the SDHL until 2023.
+Neither USA Hockey nor Hockey Canada has (or had) any role in running the NWHL or the CWHL.

 In other words, a #ForTheGame motion in Finland and Sweden would be in direct competition countrywide governing our bodies.
-The gamers, specifically younger ones looking to earn a spot on their national teams, need to ask if they’re inclined to take that risk.
+The gamers, specifically younger ones looking to earn a spot on their national teams, must ask if they’re inclined to take that risk.

 A Season Abroad?

-Let’s say negotiations this offseason cross completely nuclear.
-Full-on, scorch-the-earth-and-salt-its barren-dregs nuclear.
+Let’s say negotiations this offseason go completely nuclear—full-on, scorch-the-earth-and-salt-its barren-dregs nuclear.
 Do the North Americans head to Europe?
 Are they desired in Europe?

-The debate approximately overseas gamers in the SDHL has raged for years.
-Everyone from Swedish Ice Hockey Association chairman Anders Larsson to Swedish Olympic Committee CEO Peter Reinebo has opted to scapegoat import gamers for Damkronorna’s disappointing international consequences instead of actually managing their very own companies disasters.
+The debate about overseas gamers in the SDHL has raged for years.
+Everyone from Swedish Ice Hockey Association chairman Anders Larsson to Swedish Olympic Committee CEO Peter Reinebo has opted to scapegoat import gamers for Damkronorna’s disappointing international consequences instead of actually managing their company disasters.